MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_get_itemcategories.md

 **Request**

 Here is an example of the request.

 ```json
 GET https://api.financials.dynamics.com/v1.0/api/beta/companies/{id}/itemCategories/{id}
 ```

 **Response**

 Here is an example of the response.

+> [!NOTE]
-Note: The response object shown here may be truncated for brevity.
+> The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.

 ```json
 {